15 Mexican Drinks Everyone Should Know (and Try!)

 Okay, I know we said we were showcasing Mexican drinks that aren’t margaritas, but this recipe is too good not to share!
 Instead of using a store-bought sour mix, we make our own by combining fresh lemon and lime juice with sugar.
 You can even make flavored margaritas using this as a base.
 It’s a refreshing classic to pair with your favorite Mexican foods.

 If tequila is your jam but you don’t love the super-sweet flavor of a margarita, you’ll love its distant cousin, the paloma.
 Our recipe uses sparkling grapefruit soda and freshly squeezed lime juice to create a refreshing, tropical drink.
-Perfect for a hot summer day—just like our other favorite summery tequila drinks.
+Perfect for a hot summer day—just like our other summer drinks with tequila.

 Create this authentic Mexican beverage by blending white rice and almonds together.
 It’s thick and creamy, and the sugar and cinnamon give the drink a sweet, comforting finish.
 It tastes fantastic as-is, but you can also turn it into a cocktail by adding a splash of rum.
 Serve it at your next shindig along with our recipe for renegadas, a ridiculously delicious Mexican cinnamon cookie.